pitosalas/cleancont/output/2019-03-14-Some-great-links-for-03_15_2019.md

 ---
 title: "Some great links for  03/15/2019"
-subtitle: "* [Myo | How I learned to Stop Worrying and Love Quaternions](<http://developerblog.myo.com/quaterni..."
+subtitle: "* Myo | How I learned to Stop Worrying and Love Quaternions"
 category: "uncategorized"
 tags: []
 date: "2019-03-14"